lessandroml/VolvoVehicles/README.md

 # Overview

 This application was created for educational purpose and implement basic CRUD operations over two entities.
-It has the following caracteristics and use the resources described below.
+It has the following characteristics and use the resources described below.

 ## Specifications and requirements